There’s a saying borrowed from an old blues song about luck. If not for bad luck, the sad reminder goes, there’d be no luck at all.

 Be able to verify that you’ve paid your rent on time consistently for 12 to 24 months.
 FICO estimates that less than 1% of credit files contain rental entries, so it pays to investigate alternative credit reporting tools.

 An example: Rent Reporters (one-time enrollment fee of $94.95, then $9.95 per month $7.95 if you go annually), reports to TransUnion credit bureau).
 Terms offered by others, such as Rental Kharma, RentTrack, ClearNow, PayYourRent ERentPayment, are readily available online.
 RentTrack and ERentPayment report to all three credit bureaus.

 If you opt-in to a service, make sure to pin down the total costs for the year and ask how your personal data is protected.
 Also, ask about free access to credit scores, how soon rent information will appear on your report and the cancellation process.

 Explain Your Circumstances

-If there’s a medical issue, get some documentation from the doctor or include the bills.
+If there’s a medical issue, get documentation from the doctor or include the bills.
 If you were laid off, include a copy of the termination letter or evidence of unemployment benefits.
 If there was no medical insurance, include proof that you have it now.